Introduction

 What, then, is Praxism?

-The suffix "-ism" denotes "that which is being realized through the process."
+The suffix of "-ism" denotes "that which is being realized through the process".

 We therefore have Praxism: a conception in which a design, the active fulfillment of that design, and the way in which this fulfillment is realized, are identified in singularity.